dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 After entering a percent split, the following items will calculate:

-(i) Powell and Mead storage volumes and levels populate.
+### (i) Powell and Mead storage volumes and levels

 The model uses the elevation-area-volume relationships for the reservoirs to calculate storage level from volume.
 See the left and right hand side of Figure 8 for critical levels and volumes such as dead pool (0 maf storage) and minimum power pool (penstock elevations) to avoid.

-(ii) Lake Powell release to achieve the Powell and Mead storage
+### (ii) Lake Powell release to achieve Powell and Mead storage volumes

-This is the release from Lake Powell to achieve the specified storage volumes in Lake Powell and Lake Mead.
+This is the annual release from Lake Powell to achieve the specified storage volumes in Lake Powell and Lake Mead.
+Compare to numbers such as 7 to 9 maf per year that are the target of equalization releases (Figure 10){USBR, 2007
+\#2736}.
+But note that as combined storage declines, it will become harder to achieve the 7-9 maf targets.

 A negative release is infeasible and means too much water is already in Lake Mead.
 Specify a lower percentage in Step 7.

-(iii) Turbine release water temperature
+### (iii) Turbine release water temperature

 The temperature of water released through the Lake Powell penstocks to generate hydropower.
 This data is pulled from observations of water temperature (Wheeler et al., 2021, Appendix 1).

-(iv) Suitability of native, endangered fish of the Grand Canyon.
+### (iv) Suitability of native, endangered fish of the Grand Canyon

 As release water temperature rises, the native fish of the Grand Canyon become more susceptible to competition and prey by introduced non-native fish.
 Table 7